About Omar Ha-Redeye

-Omar Ha-Redeye is a Toronto lawyer and legal academic.
+Omar Ha-Redeye is a Toronto lawyer and applied legal academic.
 He holds an LLM in Health Law from Osgoode Hall Law School, with coursework in Advanced Trial Advocacy.

 Omar has a background in civil litigation, and operates out of Fleet Street Law, an incubator in Toronto for new and young law firms.
 He teaches law at Ryerson University, George Brown College, Seneca College and Centennial College.